Ritika-Das/Ritika-Das/README.md

 **Ritika-Das/Ritika-Das** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
+Welcome to my GitHub residence! 👋 Here I love to occasionally post all the projects that I had a blast working on, or simply try a hand at new, mind-polishing stuff.

 - 🔭 I’m currently working on creating 3D models, simulations and digital circuits for viable future projects.
 - 🌱 I’m currently learning (and looking up stuff on) how to give some of my favourite music a digital rendition.